News

 February 18, 2022

-Already last summer, a survey conducted by Svensk Solenergi showed that over half of Swedes believe that they will own a solar plant within the next ten years.
+Already last summer, a survey conducted by Svensk Solenergi showed that over half of Swedes believe that they will own a solar power plant within the next ten years.

-More green technology news
+More news about green technology

 Back to News